gnea/grbl/doc/markdown/interface.md

 # Grbl Push Messages

 Along with the response message to indicate successfully executing a line command sent to Grbl, Grbl provides additional push messages for important feedback of its current state or if something went horribly wrong.
 These messages are "pushed" from Grbl and may appear at anytime.
 They are usually in response to a user query or some system event that Grbl needs to tell you about immediately.
-These push messages are organized into four general classes:
+These push messages are organized into five general classes:

 - **_ALARM messages_** - Means an emergency mode has been enacted and shut down normal use.